kogakure/website-11ty-stefanimhoff.de/src/posts/2014/website-typography.md

 ---
 title: Typography of My Website
+permalink: /website-typography/
 author: Stefan Imhoff
 date: 2014-06-19T10:30:00+02:00
 description: "About the typography of my new website: scale, font, vertical rhythm, font size, font size, and sentence width."
-tags:
+tags: ["design", "code", "typography"]
-  - design
-  - code
-  - typography
 ---

 I’m a _typophile_.
 But this is nothing for a self-help group because it means to love typography.
 It was clear to me from the start that I would start with typography for my new website.